James Long Company

 - Streaming data acquisition software

-- Optional hardware for synchronization with video tape
+- Optional hardware for synchronization with video

 stimulus